postlund/pyatv/docs/documentation/concepts.md

 There are methods in `pyatv.conf.AppleTV` to add and retrieve services.
 When using `pyatv.scan`, all discovered protocols will be added automatically and all relevant information (e.g. which port is used) is stored as well.
 When manually creating a configuration, you have to provide this information yourself (e.g. via `pyatv.conf.DmapService` for `DMAP`, and so on).

+### Device Metadata

+In some cases it's interesting to show some more user friendly metadata, like which operating system and version a device runs.
+There's no "good" way of getting this information, but `pyatv` will pull bits and pieces from the metadata received during scanning to make a good guess.
+Information from both the main protocol (`DMAP` or `MRP`) and `AirPlay` are used, so if you have disabled `AirPlay`, you will lose some metadata (e.g. tvOS version).

 ### Identifiers

 An important concept for `pyatv` is to be able to *uniquely* identify a device.
 You should be able to say: "I want to find and connect to *this* specific device" and `pyatv` should be able to do that for you.
 This of course means that you cannot use common identifiers, like IP-address or device name, as they can change at any time.
 And how many devices named "Living Room" arent' there in the world?